-If you purchased liability only on your car insurance policy, you will not be covered for a hail damage claim.
-Both hail and storm damage is covered under car insurance policies which have listed comprehensive coverage on the damaged vehicle.
+Hail, storm damage and other natural acts are covered under car insurance policies that have listed comprehensive coverage on the vehicle.
 Comprehensive coverage needs to be purchased before damage occurs.

 Can Hail Damage Total My Car?

-The damage can be extensive and depending on the current value of your vehicle it may not be worth fixing.
-An insurance adjuster will be able to verify whether or not repairs will be made to your vehicle.
+Your car can be totaled by hail damage.
+If the damage is extensive and worth more than your vehicle's current value it may not be worth fixing.
+An insurance adjuster will verify whether or not your vehicle receives repairs.

 If you do file a claim, keep in mind that your car was probably not the only car affected by the hailstorm; it may take longer than usual to process your insurance claim and repair your vehicle.

-Lucky you!
-Many insurance policies will only send you a check once the repairs have been made, but some will simply send you the amount of the estimated repair cost minus your deductible.
-If you own your car outright and the damage is merely cosmetic, you probably do not need to make the repairs.
+Some insurance companies might send you a check once the repairs have been made, but some will send you the amount of the estimated repair cost minus your deductible.
+If you own your car outright and the damage is merely cosmetic, you may decide not to make the repairs.

-However, if you choose to live with your “dimples,” you will probably get far less money for your vehicle if and when you attempt to resell it.
+However, if you choose to live with your “dimples,” you will probably get far less money for your vehicle if or when you attempt to sell it.
 If you have an auto loan, you will likely be required to make the repairs.